CypaxNET/VFD-Studio2/docs/Other_displays.md

 7. Press Ctrl+U to upload to the ESP8266.

 > [!NOTE]
 > This are example instructions for an ESP8266 board and a specific SSD1306 display controller.
-Depending on your selected display and Arduino board other steps will be required.
+Depending on your selected display and Arduino board other settings will be required.

 #### Explanation